- Construction Estimating Software

 COOL House Plan ID: chp-37255

-To estimate cost using the cost estimating software, I used Average Quality Class except for Interior Finish where I used Best Standard Quality due to, amongst other nice features, the two tray ceilings.
+To estimate cost using the cost estimating software, I used Average Quality Class except for the foundation where I used Minimum Standard (#6) and except for the Interior Finish where I used Best Standard Quality (#3) due to, amongst other nice features, the two tray ceilings.

 Note: The cost per sq. ft. goes up a bit as the size of the house goes down.
 This is because you are spreading the basic costs of items (i.e. Kitchen & baths) over less sq. footage.